mdhender/fh/README.md

 $ fh create galaxy -g /path/to/galaxy/folder
 ```

+You must run the `finish` command after creating a new galaxy.

+You should run the `report` command only after `finish` completes.

 ### Galaxy Setup File

 The `fh create galaxy` uses data from the `setup.json` file to configure the galaxy.